Aller-Couleur/handlebars-i18n/readme.md

 HandlebarsI18n.configure("all", "DateTimeFormat", {timeZone: "America/Los_Angeles"});
 ```

-First argument is the language shortcode or "**all**" for all languages.
+First argument is the language shortcode or `"all"` for all languages.
 Second is the format option you want to
 address (`DateTimeFormat`, `RelativeTimeFormat`, `NumberFormat`, or `PriceFormat`).
 Third argument is the options object
 with the specific settings.